 Boric acid does not kill on contact like you would expect with most insecticides.
 You have to give BA some time to work.
 I have seen great results in as little as 12 to 24 hours.
 If you have a major infestation if could take a couple of days to a few weeks to totally control and kill off all of your pests.

 Give the chemical some time to work its magic.
 The pests will eat the boric acid will stop feeding.
 They will then dry out and die after a while.
-When it’s all said and done your pest problem will be taken care of because BA is so effective.
+When it’s all said and done your pest problem will be taken care of because BA is so efficient.

 Common Pest Control Uses Of Boric Acid

-As an insecticide boric acid can be used in a variety of places both indoors and outdoors.
+As an insecticide boric acid can be utilized in a variety of places both indoors and outdoors.
 It is said to be the most effective and natural way to get rid of pests in your home.
 When applied as a pest control agent, BA is used to kill ants, bed bugs, cockroaches, fleas, termites, and other bugs and insects.